 1. Figure out your long term goals.

 We don’t achieve goals by making one big change after another.
 Sometimes we will have an opportunity to create a huge shift in our lives.
-But most of the time we will get where we want to go through the small steps we take in our every day lives.
+But most of the time we will get where we want to go through the small steps we take in our everyday lives.
 If you are in the middle of a hellish relationship, you might want immediate relief, but that’s not realistic.
-As I’ve talked about in my “Ten Steps out of Relationship Hell,” the PROCESS of getting out is more painful than staying in.
+As I’ve talked about in my article, “How to Leave an Emotionally Abusive Relationship: 10 Steps,” the PROCESS of getting out is more painful than staying in.
 So before you attempt that climb, you want to have your goals very clear in your mind.

 Get out a piece of paper or your journal and set your timer for 15 minutes.
 Now, write down a picture of what you WANT your life to look like in ten years.
 Try to be as detailed as possible.
 Don’t worry if it all sounds totally unrealistic—just do some “pie in the sky” brainstorming.
 Where will you be living?
 Will you have a career or be involved in some kind of volunteer service?
 Will you be married?
 Single?
 What will you be doing with friends?
 Hobbies?
 Other interests?